DavidAni44/SAAD-assignment/ADR/BackendLanguage.md

 * Good as it will be able to perform more complex tasks
 * Bad, because of reliance on libraries in Python

+### References
+* GeeksforGeeks.
+(2024a, August 8).
+Top 7 programming languages for Backend Web Development.
+GeeksforGeeks. https://www.geeksforgeeks.org/top-7-programming-languages-for-backend-web-development/
+* Saini, H. (2022, November 29).
+Top backend technologies and their pros and cons.
+What should you use for your next project.
+Medium. https://medium.com/@hs913271/top-backend-technologies-and-their-pros-and-cons-what-should-you-use-for-your-next-project-3ac920509ff5
+* Tarif, Z. (2024, April 18).
+Backend Programming Languages in 2024 | Which is the best?
+Back4App Blog. https://blog.back4app.com/backend-programming-languages/